 Vancouver Status of Women (VSW) was formed in 1971 in response to the Report of the Royal Commission on the Status of Women set up by Prime Minister Lester Pearson in 1967.
 VSW’s goals were to ensure that the recommendations of the Royal Commission were implemented, foster public knowledge of women’s issues, and facilitate communication amongst individuals and groups concerned with the status of women.
 The organization was originally named the British Columbia Status of Women Action Co-Ordinating Council (BCSWACC), then the British Columbia Status of Women Council (BCSWC).
-By 1973, the organization was legally incorporated and had changed its name to its present incarnation.
-As of 2017, VSW continues to exist.
+By 1973, the organization had legally incorporated and changed its name to its present incarnation.

 In its early years, VSW conducted research and prepared education materials for women, government officials, and the general public.
 The organization participated in committees and task forces set up by all levels of government, advocated for individual women through the provision of an ombuds-service, produced a weekly television program called “Women Alive,” and distributed interviews and press releases to the media.
 From the 1970s until the early 1980s, VSW tended to center on the concerns of white, middle-class, cisgender, heterosexual women.
 From the early 1990s onwards, due to activism from women of colour and queer women that resulted in organizational re-structuring and the implementation of an affirmative action hiring policy, the white and heteronormative culture of the organization began to shift.
 It was not until 2001 though that VSW implemented a trans-inclusive policy.
 VSW’s transphobic practices were confronted during this time by queer feminists of colour, who pushed for the VSW coordinating collective to engage in processes of critical education around this subject.
 In 2008, VSW’s policy statement was again revised to include intersex, non-binary, and pan-gender individuals.

 From 1974-2001, VSW published Kinesis, a national feminist newspaper that was issued ten times a year.
 Kinesis had an anti-oppression mandate, and thus featured articles that combatted sexism, racism, classism, homophobia, ableism, imperialism, and other forms and systems of marginalization.
 Beginning in 1991, VSW released its Single Mother’s Resource Guide.
-As of 2017, this resource continues to be published once every two years.
 In 2005, VSW also released its Welfare Resource Guide for Women, which includes information about B.C.’s welfare system and employment insurance regulations.